-This section describes our dynastic model of consumption and labor supply in which parents can make different types of transfers to their children.
+This section describes our dynastic model of consumption, labor supply, and transfers to their children.
 Figure 1 illustrates the model's timeline.
-During childhood, parental time investments and educational choices affect the child's cognitive skill (which we refer to as skill below) and educational attainment.
-Upon reaching age 23, children are matched in couples, possibly receive transfers of cash from their parents, and begin adult life.
+Parental time investments affect children's cognitive skills (which we refer to as skills below).
+Those skills and educational attainment impact children's wages when they become adults.
+Upon reaching age 23, children are matched in couples, possibly receive cash transfers from their parents, and begin adult life.
 They then have their own children and choose consumption, labor supply, and how much to invest in their own children, with implications for their children's future outcomes.